 Ingredients for Pulled Pork Egg Rolls

 You can use leftover pulled pork to make them, which simplifies the whole process, or just put a pork shoulder in the Instant Pot.
+This easy instant pot pulled pork recipe is a great recipe to use.
 I love making a large pork shoulder at the beginning of the week and using it for various dishes throughout the week.
 It really cuts down on meal prep.

 We used pork shoulder for our Gnocchi with Pulled Pork recipe recently and it was amazing.
 For this recipe, you just need about 10 oz of pork.